 Dr. Reagan: And why are they called Minor Prophets?

-Steve Howell: Well because they were coal minors.
+Steve Howell: Well because they were coal miners.
 No.

 Nathan Jones: They had a wide variety of jobs.